binjr/binjr/distribution/info/README.md

 # ![binjr](./resources/images/binjr_logo.png)
 ##### _Version ${version}, Released on ${releaseDate}_

-***binjr*** is a time series data browser; its purpose is to render time series data produced and stored by other applications, and to navigate these rendition as fluently as possible, using the mouse to zoom in and out on dynamically composed charts, created by the end user on the fly.
+***binjr*** is a time series data browser; it renders time series data produced by other applications as dynamically editable charts and provides many features to navigate through the data in a natural and fluent fashion (drag & drop, zoom, history, detacheable tabs, advanced time-range picker).

 It is a standalone client application, that runs independently from the applications that produce the data; there are no application server or server side components dedicated to ***binjr*** that needs to be installed on the source.